MicroCarb (Carbon Dioxide Monitoring Mission)

-Orbit: The choice of the orbit is dictated by the scientific objectives while taking into account the optimization for launch opportunities as piggy bag and the rules governing the space debris mitigation.
+The choice of the orbit is dictated by the scientific objectives while taking into account the optimization for launch opportunities as a piggy bag and the rules governing space debris mitigation.
 The selected orbit is a Sun-synchronous orbit with an altitude of 650 km and LTDN (Local Time at Descending Node) at 10:30 hours.
-The choice of the local time allows optimizing the solar flux (reduction of the reflection angle).
-The choice of the altitude optimizes the homogeneity of the coverage at the horizon of one week.
+The choice of the local time allows for optimizing the solar flux (reduction of the reflection angle).
+The choice of altitude optimizes the homogeneity of the coverage at the horizon of one week.
 The system still remains compatible with a change of the local time (13:30 hours).

 • December 22, 2020: Two major subsystems of a joint France-UK space mission to combat climate change, by measuring carbon dioxide concentrations, have been delivered from the UK to Toulouse.
 14)

-- Due for launch in 2022, the mission will monitor and map sources and ‘sinks' of carbon gases, as well as supporting the Space Climate Observatory – one of the significant parts of the Paris Accords.
+- Due for launch in 2022, the mission will monitor and map sources and ‘sinks' of carbon gases, as well as support the Space Climate Observatory – one of the significant parts of the Paris Accords.
 It will be the first European mission intended to characterize greenhouse gas fluctuations on Earth's surface and gauge how much carbon is being absorbed by oceans and forests, the main ‘sinks' on the planet.

 - Humans are currently adding billions of tons of carbon dioxide to the atmosphere every year, primarily from the burning of fossil fuels, and about half of this sum stays in the atmosphere where it drives global warming.
-Half of the remaining half is absorbed into the ocean, with the remainder pulled down into these ‘sinks' – but our ability to track how much is in each source, is very limited.
+Half of the remaining half is absorbed into the ocean, with the remainder pulled down into these ‘sinks' – but our ability to track how much is in each source is very limited.